databrickslabs/dbx/README.rst

 Feedback
 --------

 Issues with :code:`dbx`?
 Found a bug?
 Have a great idea for an addition?
-Feel free to file an issue.
+Feel free to file an `issue <https://github.com/databrickslabs/dbx/issues/new/choose>`_.

 Contributing
 ------------

-Have a great idea that you want to add?
-Fork the repo and submit a PR!
+Please find more details about contributing to :code:`dbx` in the contributing `doc <https://github.com/databrickslabs/dbx/blob/master/CONTRIBUTING.md>`_.